clementbera/wizard-battle-arena/README.md

 # What is this ?

 This repository holds the code for the WizardBattleArena game.
-A preview of the game can be seen on youtube:
+A preview of the game can be seen on youtube (Click the image to watch the video):

 [![WizardBattleArenaPreview](https://img.youtube.com/vi/srPdFgbyS6s/0.jpg)](https://www.youtube.com/watch?v=srPdFgbyS6s)